EmiGITs/mojaveInspiron5567/README.md

 - Bluetooth (Haven't tried it yet but doubt it work)
 - Card Reader (Same as bluetooth, never tried it but probably doesn't work)

+Known bugs

+- After Sleep already connected headphones needs to be unplugged and plugged again
+- After Sleep microphone will stop working

 MacOs version installed: Installed via Usb using 10.14.4 vanilla